 Not just in motorcycling, adopting identities wholesale seems like a human trait.
 Whether its politics, art, culture, or even technology, we seek to belong.
 We signal identity not just through clothing, but through gadgets, accessories and through expressed opinions.
 Especially in politics, we probably state beliefs to just convey who we are, not because we believe they are absolute truths.

 We become a liberal, conservative or libertarian not through expansive research, but through instincts.
 We pick where we want to belong, and then adopt ideas wholesale.
 In fact, any real research would evolve our own thought, making it difficult for us to fit in.
 Seems like more than the truth, we seek that identity.
-Also, Libertarians or Leftists tend to have a lot of infighting, on who is the true torch bearer, probably because we simply cannot allow that group identity to get corrupted.
+Not to mention, all these political factions tend to have quite a bit of infighting, on who is the true torch bearer, probably because we simply cannot allow that group identity to get corrupted.